Apr 26, 2023 · Blogging

 Web Design for Small Businesses: What Actually Drives Results

 A website that loads in one second converts at 9.6%.
 The same site at five seconds converts at 3.3%.
-That single metric, load speed, quietly throws away nearly two-thirds of the traffic your social campaigns work all month to earn.
-Social media managers spend hours A/B testing creative, refining captions, and timing posts, then funnel every click into a landing page nobody on the team has actually opened on a real phone.
+That single metric, load speed, quietly throws away nearly two-thirds of the traffic your campaigns work all month to earn.
+For small businesses routing social media clicks into a website, the destination page, not the post, decides whether the funnel converts or leaks.

 Why It Matters